redhat-developer/devspaces-images/devspaces-traefik/docs/content/observability/tracing/elastic.md

 _Optional, Default=""_

-APM Service Environment is the name of the environment Traefik is deployed in, e.g. `production` or `staging`.
+Environment's name where Traefik is deployed in, e.g. `production` or `staging`.

 ```yaml tab="File (YAML)"
 tracing: